Director of ACCORDS

 For the past fifteen years, he has directed a school-centered asthma program (AsthmaCOMP) funded by the Colorado Department of Public Health and Environment Cancer, Cardiovascular and Pulmonary Disease Program for the State of Colorado.
 This program identifies students most significantly affected by asthma and then establishes lines of communication between schools, primary care physicians, and specialists to assure that these children have consistent medical care.

-Dr. Tietbohl is an Instructor in the Department of Family Medicine and the ACCORDS Qualitative and Mixed Methods Core.
+Dr. Tietbohl is an Assistant Professor in the Department of Family Medicine and a methodologies with the ACCORDS Qualitative and Mixed Methods Core.
 She holds a B.A. in Psychology from the University of California, Berkeley, and both an M.A. and a Ph.D. in Sociology from the University of California, Los Angeles.
 Dr. Tietbohl’s research focuses on how communication shapes health care experiences, especially as it relates to medical decision-making and its consequences.
 Her work uses qualitative and mixed methods to investigate how social categories, medical conditions and contexts, authority, and external forces come to bear on physician-patient communication and contribute to variations in health care.

 Associate Professor of Pediatrics